DigitalKhalid/sdn_flowtable_optimization/README.md

             - random
                 - It will send the packets from the source file in a random order.

+    - send_unique_packets
+        - If True, ignore packet duplication and send unique packets only

     - fixed_injection_time
         - True: Each packet injected after time given in pkt_injection_time
         - False: Each packet injected after random generated time